President's Counsel

-The professional rank of being a President's Counsel is a status conferred by the President under the Article 33 of the Constitution of Sri Lanka.
+The professional rank of being a President's Counsel is a status conferred by the President under Article 33 of the Constitution of Sri Lanka.
 It does not entail the titleholder being employed by the President or state.
 Appointments are made from lawyers who have practiced as counsel in original and appellate courts for many years either in the official or unofficial bar.
 Holders of the title of President's Counsel appointed to the judiciary do not lose the title.

+Since 2023, the President makes appointments of Senior Instructing Attorneys-at-Law.

 Appointment

 The appointment is made by the President of Sri Lanka by letters patent, thereafter the appointed President's Counsel takes the oath of office at a ceremonial sitting of the Supreme Court of Sri Lanka at which point the appointee is considered a President's Counsel and are called to the Inner Bar.

 Law officers who are public prosecutors of the Attorney General's Department are customarily appointed as President's Counsel after they are promoted to the grade of Additional Solicitor General.
 These may be singular appointments made several times a year after their promotion.
-Once in several years, several attorneys from the unofficial bar will be appointed based on recommendations forwarded by the Chief Justice, Attorney General and the President of the Bar Association of Sri Lanka to the President.
+Once in several years, several attorneys from the unofficial bar will be appointed based on recommendations forwarded by the Chief Justice, Attorney General, and the President of the Bar Association of Sri Lanka (BASL) to the President.

 History

 In 1903, Frederick Dornhorst, Ponnambalam Ramanathan and Thomas De Sampayo were sworn in as the first King's Counsels in the island of Ceylon, which was a British colony at the time.
 Since then eminent lawyers who were advocates were appointed as King's Counsel until the title changed to Queen's Counsel with the change of monarch in 1952.
-When Ceylon became a republic in 1972, appointments of QCs was no longer possible and equivalent of "Senior Attorney-at-Law" used.
+When Ceylon became a republic in 1972, appointments of QCs were no longer possible, and the equivalent of "Senior Attorney-at-Law" was used.